-The past two decades of cryptography research has had amazing success in putting most of the classical cryptographic problems - encryption, authentication, protocols - on complexity-theoretic foundations.
+Past theoretical research in cryptography had amazing success in putting most of the classical cryptographic problems - encryption, authentication, protocols - on complexity-theoretic foundations.
 However, there still remain several important problems in cryptography about which theory has had little or nothing to say.
 One such problem is that of program obfuscation.
 Roughly speaking, the goal of (program) obfuscation is to make a program "unintelligible" while preserving its functionality.
 Ideally, an obfuscated program should be a "virtual black box," in the sense that anything one can compute from it one could also compute from the input-output behavior of the program.

 The hope that some form of obfuscation is possible arises from the fact that analyzing programs expressed in rich enough formalisms is hard.
 Indeed, any programmer knows that total unintelligibility is the natural state of computer programs (and one must work hard in order to keep a program from deteriorating into this state).
-Theoretically, results such as Rice's Theorem and the hardness of the Halting Problem and Satisfiability all seem to imply that the only useful thing that one can do with a program or circuit is to run it (on inputs of one's choice).
+Theoretically, results such as Rice's Theorem and the hardness of the HALTING PROBLEM and SATISFIABILITY all seem to imply that the only useful thing that one can do with a program or circuit is to run it (on inputs of one's choice).
 However, this informal statement is, of course, highly speculative, and the existence of obfuscators requires its own investigation.